MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 ---
-title: Virtual Tables for Tasks, Meetings, and Files in collaboration control app
+title: Virtual tables for Tasks, Meetings, and Files in collaboration control app
 author: surbhigupta
-description: In this module, learn about Virtual Tables for Tasks, Meetings, and Files in Collaboration control app in Microsoft Teams. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual
+description: In this module, learn about Virtual tables for Tasks, Meetings, and Files in Collaboration control app in Microsoft Teams. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual
 ---

-# Virtual Tables for Tasks, Meetings, Files
+# Virtual tables for Tasks, Meetings, Files

-A new capability with this release is a set of Virtual Tables.
+A new capability with this release is a set of Virtual tables.
 These enable developers to interact with Graph via OData APIs.

 The Collaboration controls core solution includes a set of [virtual tables](/power-apps/developer/data-platform/virtual-entities/get-started-ve), which can be used for programmatic access to the data created by the Collaboration controls.